Blaizzy/mlx-embeddings/docs/Manpage.md

 <br>Prints the current status of this tool.

 `brew autoupdate version`
-<br>Output this tool's current version.
+<br>Output this tool's current version, and a short changelog.

 * `--upgrade`:
   Automatically upgrade your installed formulae.
 If the Caskroom exists locally Casks will be upgraded as well.
 Must be passed with `start`.
 * `--cleanup`:
   Automatically clean brew's cache and logs.
 Must be passed with `start`.
 * `--enable-notification`:
   Send a notification when the autoupdate process has finished successfully, if `terminal-notifier` is installed & found.
-Note that currently a new experimental notifier runs automatically on macOS Big Sur, without requiring any external dependencies.
+Note that currently a new experimental notifier runs automatically on macOS Catalina and newer, without requiring any external dependencies.
+Must be passed with `start`.
+* `--immediate`:
+  Starts the autoupdate command immediately, instead of waiting for one interval (24 hours by default) to pass first.
 Must be passed with `start`.

 ### `bundle` [*`subcommand`*]